royankit11/Credit-Card-Fraud-Detection/README.md

 #### Analysis

-Unlike the supervised logistic regression models in §4.4, K-Means never sees labels during training.
-After mapping clusters by majority vote, performance lands around 63% accuracy with recall for the fraud class near 0.73 and precision near 0.61 on both train and test, which is consistent with a simple two-centroid partition in high-dimensional space.
-Although fraud data are typically imbalanced, this particular evaluation split is balanced across classes, so the modest precision reflects cluster overlap rather than class skew.
-The confusion matrices show many non-fraud samples grouped with the fraud-mapped cluster, which explains the precision loss, while a meaningful portion of fraud is still captured.
-The score histograms confirm partial separation with heavy overlap, in line with diagnostics that indicate limited cluster structure aligned with the fraud label.

-These results are useful as an unsupervised baseline: they provide label-free triage when labels are missing or delayed, they supply features such as the cluster identifier and a distance-based score that can be stacked with supervised models, and they offer a signal for drift detection when the label distribution or transaction behavior changes.
+K Means trains without labels and, after majority vote mapping, delivers about 0.63 accuracy with fraud recall near 0.73 and precision near 0.61 on both train and test.
+The confusion matrices and score histograms show partial separation with substantial overlap, so many non fraud samples fall into the fraud mapped cluster and fewer frauds are missed, which points to overlap rather than class skew.
+Taken together, K Means is best used as a feature generator and early filter rather than a standalone detector.

 #### Next Steps